The ultimate guide to dual agency in Minnesota.

 The statutory disclosures and consent forms are a fraud.

+Minnesota real estate licensing law is the result of Realtor lobbying dollars and protects licensees from consumers instead of the other way around.
 The Minnesota licensing statute provides dual agency “disclosures” that once given to the consumer, completely strips the consumer of their rights and empowers brokers to unfairly exploit them in ways that are unheard of in any other profession.
 Consumers would be far better off if there were NO licensing laws.
-Minnesota licensing laws protect licensees from consumers instead of the other way around.

 Subd.
 3. [SCOPE AND EFFECT.]